Student Achievement

 IPEDS Graduation Rate

 The Integrated Postsecondary Education Data System (IPEDS) provides basic data needed to describe and analyze trends in postsecondary education.
 IPEDS collects data on the number of students who complete a postsecondary education program.
-As evidenced through the five years of data provided in the table below, the College’s minimum IPEDS graduation rate was 35% (2018) and the maximum was 40% (2021).
+As evidenced through the five years of data provided in the table below, the College’s minimum IPEDS graduation rate was 32% (2024) and the maximum was 40% (2021).
 Using linear projection modeling, the achievement goal for the overall IPEDS graduation rate for FSCJ is 41%.
-The threshold of acceptability for this measure is 30%, which is the minimum graduation rate that was reported in the 2011 IPEDS feedback report, the lowest graduation rate by the College over the previous ten-year timeframe.
+The threshold of acceptability for this measure is 32%, which is the lowest graduation rate by the College over the previous ten-year timeframe.

 Five-Years of FSCJ IPEDS Graduation Rates